 The Board expects the Company to continue to pursue its investment objective and accepts that this may involve divergence from the Benchmark.
 The companies which make up the investment portfolio are considered by the Investment Manager to demonstrate resilience and to offer opportunities for investors to benefit from the development of the broader Indian economy.
-Further information on the outlook and future developments of the Company may be found in the Chairman's Statement and in the Investment Manager's Report.
+Further information on the outlook and future developments of the Company may be found in the Chairman's Statement on page 8 and in the Investment Manager's Report on pages 9 and 10.